james-schaefer/training_journal/climbing_training_w12.md

     - fell 12 seconds early on third set of steep face climbing.
       - next time: use chalk
       - watch your form: don't chicken-wing those elbows, PUSH with toes.
+    - about crack climbing: so, the texturing on the crack had been run ragged.  between thursday, friday, and saturday, I completely referbished the surface by reinforcing places where the edge had begun to peal back with a staple gun.
+Some 10 hours of labor and 2,000 staples later, I think the texturing is in good condition to put some more milage on.
+Bummed I missed a large part of the set's training, but excited that the crack machine should be en excelent condition for the near future.

 -------------------------------------------------------

 SATURDAY: 2020.02.21
+  - [x] collogine supplement.
   - [ ] Meditation  (20 mins metta meditation)
   - [ ] [Finger Prehab] personal modification (See below).
   - [ ] steep face climbing